derhuerst/record-vbb-delays/readme.md

 node record.js
 ```

 This will record the data and stream it into `raw.ndjson.gz`.
-[It will fetch all stations, slightly offset to avoid network congestion.](https://github.com/derhuerst/vbb-monitor#usage)
+[It will fetch all stations, slightly off-set to avoid network congestion.](https://github.com/derhuerst/vbb-monitor#usage)

 *Pro Tip:* Use [`screen`](https://www.gnu.org/software/screen/manual/screen.html#Invoking-Screen) to handle this long-running process.